swiftlang/swift-evolution/proposals/0328-structural-opaque-result-types.md

 Another reason one might want to disallow returning functions that take opaque result types as arguments is that top-level functions can never have opaque result types as arguments.

 This decision should be considered in the context of generalized `some` syntax, which we are likely to implement in the future.
-The approach to higher order functions which is more consistent with this generalized syntax is debatable.
+Which approach to higher order functions is more consistent with this generalized syntax is debatable.

 ### Constraint inference